|

 the performance mode (e.g. the 9 quantizations, manual range and

-direction, threshold for CV2 and so on)
+direction, threshold for CV2 and so on) the inverted

 labels below the buttons are valid for the Config